 Transactions with persons involved in the new list, which so far contains 39 Russian companies and structures, are not generally prohibited, in addition to “substantial” transactions (the State Department will determine the “materiality” of transactions by some criteria that are unknown).
 Sanctions may be imposed against those who commit such “substantial” transactions with participants in the sanctions list.
 For such transactions made after 2 August 2017, companies around the world may face at least 5 of 12 possible types of sanctions, which, in particular, include restrictions on access to loans in US banks, a ban on the sale and purchase of real estate in the US , a ban on conducting transactions in US dollars, etc. If a certain company falls under the sanctions, then the company's management or its controlling shareholders may lose the opportunity to enter the United States.

-As noted by Alan Kartashkin, who is a partner of the international law firm Debevoise & Plimpton in Moscow, the above sanctions can be applied to any person, including Russian companies and domestic Russian transactions that meet the criteria of "materiality."
-Something like the Crimean embargo, which was introduced by the former American President Barack Obama.
-For violation of this embargo (to do this, it’s just enough to work on the peninsula) any company in the world can be on the sanctions list of the US Treasury, and its assets can be blocked.
-The threat extends to companies from Russia - that is why most of the large Russian corporations (for example, Sberbank) are afraid to work in the Crimea.
+As noted by Alan Kartashkin, a partner of the international law firm Debevoise & Plimpton in Moscow, the above sanctions can be applied to any person, including Russian companies and domestic transactions that meet the criteria of “materiality”.
+It is somewhat similar to the Crimean embargo, which was imposed by former American President Barack Obama.
+For violation of this embargo (for this, it is simply enough to work on the territory of the peninsula), any company in the world may be on the sanctions list of the US Treasury, and its assets may be blocked.
+The threat also extends to companies from Russia, which is why most of the large Russian corporations (for example, Sberbank) are afraid to work in Crimea.

 Russia is today the second largest exporter weapons in the world after the USA.
 Therefore, in Washington they can use new sanctions as a possible blow to the main competitor.
 American experts note that the US authorities will be able to exert pressure on third countries with the help of new sanctions in order to reduce purchases of Russian-made weapons and military equipment.
 At the same time, the State Department officially refutes this version.
 How everything will turn out in reality, only time will tell.